dk-0304/Machine-Learning-Project/README.md

 ### Type of Model

 TensorFlow uses a sequential model which is used for a plain stack of layers where each layer has exactly one input tensor and one output tensor.
+Tensors are multi-dimensional arrays with a uniform type.
+All tensors are immutable like Python numbers and strings: you can never update the contents of a tensor, only create a new one.

 ## Does it use Supervised Learning?